graphprotocol/mission-control-indexer/updates/2020-11-11-indexer-release-v0.3.6.md

 ### Indexer Agent

 - **Fix only collecting indexing rewards when forcibly closing allocations.**
+  - Indexing rewards were not collected when closing allocations automatically.
 - Fix caching of subgraph indexing statuses.
 - Update network subgraph deployment.
 - Document (in help text) that `--index-node-ids` is comma-separated.